dlang/DIPs/DIPs/DIP1NNN-DK.md

     }
 }
 ```
-Other proposals like `@disable(return)` or `out(false)` make it even harder to maintain this type information.
+Other proposals like `@disable(return)` or using out-contracts (`out(false)`) make it even harder to maintain this type information.

-Even in C sometimes the hackyness of `noreturn` as an attribute shows, and a comment is needed to explain what is happening:
+Even in C sometimes the limitations of `noreturn` as an attribute shows, and a comment is needed to explain what is happening:
 [duktape public api](https://github.com/svaarala/duktape/blob/9fd93f16e85408cfa41bb5bbc12ac37c3d5ffe07/src-input/duktape.h.in#L416)
 > The calls are noreturn but with a return value to allow the "return duk_error(...)" idiom.
 > This may cause some compiler warnings, but without noreturn the generated code is often worse.